 Level 2 Assessment - A very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.

 During the period covered by this report we had the below noted violations.

-Compliance Period Analyte Туре No Violations Occurred in the Calendar Y /ear of 2020 system collects disinfectant residuals to ensure control of microbial growth.
+Compliance Period Analyte Туре No Violations Occurred in the Calendar Y Year of 2022